fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/petal_length_width.png" alt="Petal length and width">

-From looking at the scatterplot above (petal_length_width.png) it can be observed:
+Examining the scatterplot above of *petal length vs width* (petal_length_width.png) it can be observed:
 - 'Iris Setosa' has smaller petal lengths and widths than the other two species
 - 'Iris Virginica' has the largest petal lengths and widths of all three species
 - 'Iris Versicolor' is once again inbetween the two species in terms of petal lengths and widths